SeeChen/programming_Degisn_Method_And_Practice/README.md

 <img src="http://www.jd-tv.com/uploads/allimg/170126/154920H54_0.png" width="100" height="100" alt=""/>

-# C Language of BeiJing Institute of Technology Lexue
+# C Language Programming Design and Pratice of BeiJing Institute of Technology Lexue
 ***
 ### About this Code:
 &nbsp;&nbsp;&nbsp;&nbsp;-*This is Code of LUXUE C Language of BIT.*<br/>